neelamchoudhary-personal/neelamchoudhary-personal.github.io/_posts/2021-3-26-Kube-cluster-kubeadm-ec2.md

    ```
     sudo systemctl enable kubelet.service
     ```
-   * validation -
+   * validation - if there are any issue
    ```$xslt
     sudo systemctl status kubelet
    ```
-   * view logs - for troubleshooting
+   * view logs - for troubleshooting if there are any issue
    ```
     sudo journalctl -u kubelet
    ```